tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 DTLS client and the DTLS server, is able to link the observed payloads to all subsequent payloads carrying the same connection id pair (for bi-directional communication).
-Without multi-homing or mobility, the use of the CID is not different to the use of the 5-tuple.
+Without multi-homing or mobility, the use of the CID has the same privacy properties of the 5-tuple.

 An on-path adversary can also black-hole traffic or create a reflection attack against third parties because a DTLS peer has no means to distinguish a genuine address update event (for example, due to a NAT rebinding) from one that is malicious.
 This attack is of concern when there is a large asymmetry of request/response message sizes.
+Additionally, an attacker able to observe the data traffic exchanged between two DTLS peers is able to replay datagrams with modified IP address/port numbers.
+The topic of peer address updates is discussed in {{peer-address-update}}.

 With multi-homing, an adversary is able to correlate the communication interaction over the two paths, which adds further privacy concerns.
 The lack